AdobeDocs/experience-platform.en/help/hygiene/home.md

 ## Timelines and transparency

-Consumer delete and dataset expiration requests each have their own processing timelines and provide transparency updates at key points in their respective workflows.
+Record delete and dataset expiration requests each have their own processing timelines and provide transparency updates at key points in their respective workflows.
 Refer to the sections below for details on each job type.

 ### Dataset expirations {#dataset-expiration-transparency}